DEFRA/defra-ai-sdlc/general/prompting-guidance.md

     - Coding specific example: _"Before you fix this issue, think step-by-step and come up with a plan. consider the whole of the codebase before making any changes."_
 - This approach improves the coherence and depth of the response.
 - Most content the LLM has been trained on will not look like this.
 Meaning explicitly stating you want a step-by-step reasoning will enhance the response.

+### Interactive Problem Solving

+- For complex tasks, it is useful to use the pattern of splitting up the task into an **analysis** and **implementation** step.
+- First ask the LLM, without making edits, to fully analyse the issue you are trying to solve and make recommendations for potential solutions.
+This *thinking* step will give the implementation step better context for making targeted changes.
+- In the implementation step, use the output of the analysis step to as input context into the prompt before directing the LLM to actually implement the changes in the codebase.

 ### Avoid the Lazy Doom Loop